coolguy08/Sudoku/README.md

 ## Sudoku
+## Demo
+https://sudoku-luv.herokuapp.com/

 In the project directory, you can run:
-##Demo
-https://sudoku-luv.herokuapp.com/

 ### `yarn start`